Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Burn accidents in Houston frequently occur along major corridors including I-45, I-10, US-59/I-69, I-610 Loop.
+Workplace Burn cases in Houston frequently arise along major corridors including I-45, I-10, US-59/I-69, I-610 Loop.
 Houston has a population of over 2.3 million residents, making it the largest city in Texas and the fourth largest in the United States

-High-risk accident areas in Houston include I-45 (Gulf Freeway) between downtown and Galveston, I-10 and I-610 interchange (West Loop), US-290 (Northwest Freeway) corridor, I-45 North (North Freeway) through Spring and The Woodlands, Westheimer Road through the Galleria area.
-If you have been injured in a workplace burn accident near any of these locations, our attorneys can help.
+High-risk areas in Houston include I-45 (Gulf Freeway) between downtown and Galveston, I-10 and I-610 interchange (West Loop), US-290 (Northwest Freeway) corridor, I-45 North (North Freeway) through Spring and The Woodlands, Westheimer Road through the Galleria area.
+If you have been injured near any of these locations, our attorneys can help.

 • Harris County leads the state of Texas in traffic fatalities, with over 600 fatalities reported in recent years